watercress80001/pdsnd_github/README.md

 The user also has the option to read through raw data files, if they desire.
 I believe the project will be easiest to use with terminal but should be useable with any command prompt or terminal capable of running python3.

+This is a useful demonstration of beginner python coding since it makes use of a variety of techniques and can be reviewed or modified for other simple python projects.

 --------------
 ### **Creation Dates**